ugurtimurcin/LawyerWebSite/README.md

 I am glad  to announced my first project with you all.
 I've been learnt programming for one year.
-Since I October, I was able to built, my  first project, which is a dynamic website for lawyers with what i've learnt until now.
+Since October, I was able to built my  first project, which is a dynamic website for lawyers with what i've learnt until now.
 I used .Net Core MVC for backend.
 I built a dashbord which user can share write and share articles dynamiclly, also category can be builded so articles can be categorized.
 Also, workarea can be builded and shared with website guests.